foundry package depends on the Foundry SDK to access Foundry models, tools, and project configuration.

 - Use Foundry SDK when building apps with agents, evaluations, or Foundry-specific features

-- Use OpenAI SDK when maximum OpenAI compatibility is required, or using Foundry direct models via Chat Completions
+- Use OpenAI SDK when maximum OpenAI compatibility or lowest latency is required, when generating embeddings, or when using Foundry direct models via Chat Completions

 - Use Foundry Tools SDKs when working with specific AI services (Vision, Speech, Language, etc.)